 The BMC Mini was launched in ’59.
-Just in time, then, for the start of the \’Swinging Sixties\’ – a British cultural highpoint it helped to define.
-Subsequently, a poll of motoring luminaries went even further – voting it \’Car of the Century\’.
-You did not have to look too hard to find its \’unique selling point\’ … its size – or lack of it!
+Just in time for the Swinging Sixties – a British cultural highpoint it helped to define.
+Subsequently, a poll of motoring luminaries went even further – voting it Car of the Century.
+You did not have to look too hard to find its unique selling point.
+That was its size – or lack of it.
 Alec Issigonis – the Mini’s designer – was obsessive about not wasting an inch of automotive real estate.
 The Mini was a utility vehicle, par excellence.
-Yet, it was also one of the coolest cars ever to turn a wheel … each of which was a less than whopping 10″ in diameter!
-Issigonis\’ design process really did include sketches on the backs of envelopes.
+Yet, it was also one of the coolest cars ever to turn a wheel – which, by the way, was a mere 10″ in diameter.
+Issigonis’ design process really did include sketches on the backs of envelopes.
 But, then, they were for the Mini!
 Anyway, it worked – more than 5,300,000 Minis were built.
-That made it Britain’s best-selling car … ever!
+That made it Britain’s best-selling car – ever!

 Space-saving, then, was the Mini’s raison d’être.
 Its front-wheel-drive set-up was key to this … as was the fact that the gearbox was placed beneath the engine.
 The Mini was a tour de force, technically.
 Dr Alex Moulton dreamed up radical rubber-cone suspension for the car.
-BMC quoted \’penny-a-mile’ running costs.
+BMC quoted ‘penny-a-mile’ running costs.
 Bear in mind that the Mini was conceived in the wake of the ’56 Suez Crisis – when fuel prices were at a premium.
 But, economical as it was, the Mini could shift a bit, too.
 Fastest of all was the Mini-Cooper S model.
 Named after John Cooper – the legendary race-car constructor – the top-spec version delivered 76bhp.
 And a top speed of 96mph.
 The Mini had always handled well … now it had a motor to match.
-Standard-spec Coopers won the Tulip Rally – in \’62 and \’63.
-The Cooper S won the Monte Carlo Rally – in \’64, \’65 and \’67.
+Standard-spec Coopers won the Tulip Rally – in ’62 and ’63.
+The Cooper S won the Monte Carlo Rally – in ’64, ’65 and ’67.
 That was on top of ruling the roost in British saloon car racing.

 The Mini even moved into the luxury car market … well, after a fashion!
 Both Radford and Wood – and Pickett – turned out coach-built versions of the car.
 Pink Panther actor Peter Sellers owned one of Radford and Wood’s creations.
 Presumably – after all his success – Sellers bought a Mini with an eye to style, rather than cost.
 But, Minis were comparatively affordable … in standard trim, at least.
 The cost of the original cars was kept down by fitting sliding windows, cable-pull door releases, and externally welded body seams.
 To begin with, there were just two models to choose from – the Austin Mini Seven, and Morris Mini-Minor.
 The latter came in basic or de luxe versions.
 Over time, the use of alternative sub-frames enabled several variations on the theme.
 There were Mini vans, pick-ups, and estate cars.
 Not to mention, the Mini Moke and Cabriolet.
 The Mini, in turn, went on to influence other cars – like the long-boot Riley Elf and Wolseley Hornet.
 Ultimately, though, the Mini was unique.
 Usually, iconic cars are comprised of vast swathes of metal.
 The Mini, though, went to the other extreme.
-Petite, certainly … but always perfectly-formed!
+Petite, certainly … but also perfectly-formed!